coltongrainger/blog/_posts/2017-07-15-texas-service.md

 __What was your biggest challenge this year?__

 This year’s biggest challenge was to create an intentional community.
 I regret that I failed to to do so.
 I am angry that I was afraid to spend more time with my housemates.
 I am also pretty peeved that we had no community nights, only 2 community meetings, and rare community meals.
 I proposed that we create community by mutually trekking through a shared curriculum, but I came to understand that K and V had no interest in a shared curriculum (in fact, almost a visceral disinterest).
 K and V often invited me to watch television, as an opportunity to appreciate a dramatic creation.
 Coming from my background, watching television seems a secondary coping mechanism, so sitting infront any television is triggering.
 After just a few minutes, I feel irresponsible, angry, and helpless.
 I eventually defaulted to politely rejecting offers to watch TV.

+> [Given] the acceleration of addictiveness, then this kind of lonely squirming to avoid it will increasingly be the fate of anyone who wants to get things done.
+We'll increasingly be defined by what we say no to.[^addict]

+[^addict]: See Paul Graham, [The Acceleration of Addictiveness](http://www.paulgraham.com/addiction.html)

 By the Winter, I had shrugged off the responsibility to find shared experience.
 I would later discover, on a [retreat with Michael DeVoll](http://www.devollcounseling.com/html/superTeens.html), that intimacy is grounded in shared experience.
 The consequence/hidden caveat of shrugging off this responsibility would be that I felt disconnected from and apathetic with respect to my fellow service corps members.